patricklafrance/wmfnext-shell/README.md

 > If you'll prefer to skip this walkthrought and jump right into it, go directly to the [API section](#api) or have a look at the [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) and [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) examples.

-To use this shell, you must create projects for an host application and a module application.
-In this example, since we'll load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation), we'll called them "host" and "remote".
-To use this shell, you must create projects for an host application and a module application.
-In this example, since we'll load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation), we'll called them "host" and "remote".
+To use this shell, you must create projects for an host application and at least one module application.
+In this tutorial, we'll first load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) then, we'll load a package module at build time.

-### Host application
+### Setup an host application

 > An host application example is available in the Github repository [wmfnext-host](https://github.com/patricklafrance/wmfnext-host).